Mark Pike

 Mark Harold Pike (December 27, 1963 – December 8, 2021) was an American professional football player who was a linebacker, defensive end, and special teamer for twelve seasons in the National Football League (NFL) with the Buffalo Bills.
+He was originally selected 178th overall in the seventh round of the 1986 NFL Draft by the Bills.
 He played in four Super Bowls.

 Biography

 Pike was a graduate of Dixie Heights High School in Erlanger, Kentucky.

 He died on December 8, 2021, at age 57, from non-Hodgkin lymphoma complicated by COVID-19 pneumonia.